jgregory6/resources/project.md

 This first version is worth **5 points**.

 ### Submission:
-Please create it using a web page, save this page to project repository.
+Please create it using a web page, save it to project repository.
+Use necessary CSS to format this page.
 Commit/push to GitHub.

 ## Project Version 1